Customers Can Now Access IBM Cloud Services From Any Location on the PacketFabric Network

-PacketCOR, the cloud on-ramp product offered by PacketFabric, enables dedicated, security-rich connectivity to IBM Cloud through Direct Link at speeds from 1Gbps to 10Gbps.
+The cloud on-ramp product offered by PacketFabric, enables dedicated, security-rich connectivity to IBM Cloud through Direct Link at speeds from 1Gbps to 10Gbps.
 This provides customers with a protected, reliable and low latency connection for moving critical workloads and data to the cloud versus the public internet.
-With PacketCOR, customers can seamlessly create hybrid environments and access IBM’s extensive catalogue of cloud services including Artificial Intelligence (AI), analytics, Blockchain and Internet of Things (IoT).
+With PacketFabric’s cloud connectivity service, customers can seamlessly create hybrid environments and access IBM’s extensive catalogue of cloud services including Artificial Intelligence (AI), analytics, Blockchain and Internet of Things (IoT).

 PacketFabric customers can access IBM Cloud services in Dallas, Texas; San Francisco, California; and Washington, D.C., from any location on the PacketFabric network.

 “Both PacketFabric and IBM have expertise in the industrial sector along with financial services and healthcare,” says Jezzibell Gilmore, SVP of Business Development at PacketFabric.
 “Customers seeking a dedicated connection to IBM Cloud services can now instantly establish connectivity using PacketFabric’s private network.”